The Foundation’s name: Globally Connected Stichting Foundation.

 3. In-Kind Journal/Worksheets.

 A. Globally Connected shall maintain a financial forecasting system to adequately forecast its fund flows and needs.

-A. Globally Connected shall prepare an annual budget of revenues and expenses, seek the Strategic Planning and Communication Group (SPCG) approval there-to and regularly report on its utilization.
+A. Globally Connected shall prepare an annual budget of revenues and expenses, seek the Strategic Planning and Communication Group (THE BOARD) approval there-to and regularly report on its utilization.

 B. Globally Connected shall maintain a budget of its indirect costs and its bases of allocation for the periods covering the implementation of grants.

 C. Globally Connected ’s budget is designed as a tool to monitor the financial activities throughout the year.
 The budget provides a benchmark or comparison point which is used as an early warning to point out that the financial goals and objectives may not be met.
 Globally Connected ’s budget is designed to provide this type of information and control for important elements that must be present:

 2. The budget must be broken down into periods corresponding to the periodic statements.

 3. Financial statements must be prepared on a timely basis throughout the year and a comparison made to the budget, right on the statements.